WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 Format:
 `Copy <Target> (<DurationType>)` (Copies all abilities of target role or player to yourself)
-`Full Copy <Target>` (Copies all values of one player to yourself, including role, attributes, targets, counters, etc) `Duplicate <Target>'s abilities (<DurationType>)` (Copies all abilities of target role or player to themself)
+`Full Copy <Target>` (Copies all values of one player to yourself, including role, attributes, targets, counters, etc) `Full Copy <Target> (Suppressed)` (Copies all values of one player to yourself, including role, attributes, targets, counters, etc, but stops starting abilities from triggering)
+`Duplicate <Target>'s abilities (<DurationType>)` (Copies all abilities of target role or player to themself)
 `Copy <Target> to <Target2> (<DurationType>)` (Copies all abilities of a target role or player to another player)